About my Practice

 How I can help

-I offer individual therapy for teens and adults, family therapy, parent guidance, and clinical supervision for social workers.
+I offer individual therapy for teens and adults, family therapy, and parent guidance.

 After having an initial evaluation to get to know each other and determine if we may be a good fit, we will develop a plan together for how the work will proceed.
 Typically we will meet 1-2x per week.